Louisiana Republicans advance bill that would charge abortion as homicide - The Boston Globe

 Discussing the legislation less than 48 hours after the leaked Supreme Court draft proposing to overturn the 1973 ruling that has protected abortion rights, lawmakers and advocates who spoke in support of the bill appeared energized by the prospect of a long-sought imminent victory.
 One advocate who helped draft the bill specifically cited the draft opinion.

-He appeared at the committee hearing with the bill's sponsor, state Rep. Danny McCormick, R.
+He appeared at the committee hearing with the bill’s sponsor, state Representative Danny McCormick, Republican.

 Chief Justice John G. Roberts Jr. confirmed on Tuesday that the draft opinion was authentic but emphasized that the decision written by Justice Samuel A. Alito Jr. was not final.

-If the Louisiana bill passes the Republican-led House and Senate, it would head to Democratic Gov. John Bell Edwards, who has supported antiabortion legislation in the past.
+If the Louisiana bill passes the Republican-led House and Senate, it would head to Democratic Governor John Bell Edwards, who has supported antiabortion legislation in the past.

 While the antiabortion movement has traditionally embraced policies that are claimed to protect both the mother and the baby — and avoided laws that criminalize those seeking abortions — abortion rights advocates worry that could change if Roe is overturned.
 Without the long-standing court precedent to temper state legislation, experts and advocates say, antiabortion lawmakers may begin targeting patients, especially in cases of medication abortions where pills are obtained by the patient illegally online.